Did you know?

 Most consumers pay prices based on the seasonal average cost of providing electricity, so they do not experience these daily price fluctuations.
 Some utilities offer their customers time-of-day pricing to encourage electricity conservation and to reduce peak demand for electricity.

 Many factors influence electricity prices

 Electricity prices generally reflect the cost to build, finance, maintain, and operate power plants and the electricity grid (the complex system of power transmission and distribution lines).
 Some for-profit utilities also include a financial return for owners and shareholders in their electricity prices.

 Several key factors influence the price of electricity:

 - Power plants: Each power plant has construction, maintenance, and operating costs.

 - Regulations: In some states, Public Service/Utility Commissions fully regulate prices, while other states have a combination of unregulated prices (for generators) and regulated prices (for transmission and distribution).

 Electricity prices are usually highest in the summer

 The cost to supply electricity actually changes minute by minute.
 However, most consumers pay rates based on the seasonal cost of electricity.
-Changes in prices generally reflect variations in electricity demand, availability of different generation sources, fuel costs, and power plant availability.
+Changes in prices generally reflect variations in electricity demand, availability of generation sources, fuel costs, and power plant availability.
 Prices are usually highest in the summer when total demand is high because more expensive generation sources are added to meet the increased demand.

 Electricity prices vary by type of customer

-In 2015, the average retail price of electricity in the United States was 10.41 cents per kilowatthour (kWh).1 The average prices by major type of utility customers were:
+In 2016, the annual average price of electricity in the United States was 10.28¢ per kilowatthour (kWh).1 The annual average prices by major types of utility customers were:

 - Residential: 12.55¢ per kWh